 Prostaglandin E2 synthesis appears to play a critical role.

-Although many patients worry that fever itself can cause harm, the modest transient core temperature elevations (ie, 38 to 40°) caused by most acute illnesses are well tolerated by healthy adults.
+Although many patients worry that fever itself can cause harm, the modest transient core temperature elevations (ie, 38 to 40° C) caused by most acute infections are well tolerated by healthy adults.

 However, extreme temperature elevation (typically > 41° C) may be damaging.
 Such elevation is more typical of severe environmental hyperthermia but sometimes results from exposure to illicit drugs (eg, cocaine, phencyclidine), anesthetics, or antipsychotic drugs.
 At this temperature, protein denaturation occurs, and inflammatory cytokines that activate the inflammatory cascade are released.
-As a result, cellular dysfunction occurs, leading to malfunction and ultimately failure of most organs; the coagulation cascade is also activated, leading to disseminated intravascular coagulation.
+As a result, cellular dysfunction occurs, leading to malfunction and ultimately failure of most organs; the coagulation cascade is also activated, leading to disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
+During the process, increased platelet aggregation and coagulation... read more (DIC).

-Because fever can increase the BMR by about 10 to 12% for every 1° C increase over 37° C, fever may physiologically stress adults with preexisting cardiac or pulmonary insufficiency.
+Because fever can increase the basal metabolic rate by about 10 to 12% for every 1° C increase over 37° C, fever may physiologically stress adults with preexisting cardiac or pulmonary insufficiency.
 Fever can also worsen mental status in patients with dementia.

 Many disorders can cause fever.
 They are broadly categorized as